wpilibsuite/frc-docs/source/docs/software/getting-started/3rd-party-libraries.rst

 The Mechanism - C++/Java
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For C++ and Java a JSON file describing the vendor library is installed on your system to ``~home\frcYYYY\vendordeps`` (~home = ``C:\Users\Public`` on Windows).
+For C++ and Java a JSON file describing the vendor library is installed on your system to ``~\frcYYYY\vendordeps`` (~ = ``C:\Users\Public`` on Windows).
 This can either be done by an offline installer or the file can be fetched from an online location using the menu item in VSCode.
 This file is then used from VS Code to add to the library to each individual project.
 Vendor library information is managed on a per-project basis to make sure that a project is always pointing to a consistent version of a given vendor library.
 The libraries themselves are placed in the Maven cache at ``C:\Users\Public\frcYYYY\maven``.
 Vendors can place a local copy here with an offline installer (recommended) or require users to be online for an initial build to fetch the library from a remote Maven location.

 The JSON file allows specification of complex libraries with multiple components (C++, Java, JNI, etc.) and also helps handle some complexities related to simulation.
 Vendors choosing to provide a remote URL in the JSON also enable users to check for updates from within VS Code.